QuickFastly/NR-wiki/docs/Nova-Regna/World/Concepts/Mystic Matter.md

 Mystic matter is comprised of equal parts of subatomic particles and their antiparticles.
 It is formless, and in all cases observed as of yet, flows through all other matter, in any phase, unimpeded.
 Rarely it may "pick up" atoms from surrounding matter, which may then be dissolved into particles, carried along harmlessly and intact, or in extremely rare cases - typically in areas where mystic matter is less dense - be mirrored by antiparticles, the most common resulting antimatter from that process likely being antihydrogen atoms.

-The easiest way to recognize the effects of Mystic matter without alignment is to look at the landscape of [[Alastor]].
+The easiest way to recognize the effects of Mystic matter without alignment is to look at the landscape of [Alastor](../Map/Alastor/Alastor).
 Each of the three islands has a vastly different concentration of mystic matter flowing through it.
-The central island of [[Alexandria]] has normal levels of mystic matter and looks perfectly natural.
-The western island, [[Electra]], has extremely low levels of mystic matter causing the landscape to look ravaged, mutated, even eldritch, and crops to be almost entirely unviable, while also reportedly having significant negative effects on the mental health of people who stay there for prolonged periods.
-The eastern island, [[Panacea]], has extremely high levels of mystic matter causing the landscape to look unnaturally beautiful and crop output to more than triple, and the people who stay there to experience positive effects on their mental health.
+The central island of [Alexandria](Alexandria) has normal levels of mystic matter and looks perfectly natural.
+The western island, [Electra](Electra), has extremely low levels of mystic matter causing the landscape to look ravaged, mutated, even eldritch, and crops to be almost entirely unviable, while also reportedly having significant negative effects on the mental health of people who stay there for prolonged periods.
+The eastern island, [Panacea](Panacea), has extremely high levels of mystic matter causing the landscape to look unnaturally beautiful and crop output to more than triple, and the people who stay there to experience positive effects on their mental health.
 The animals of these islands can be found subject to the same effects, albeit less severely.

 There are two leading hypotheses to explain how this matter can exist.
 One is that dark matter is also part of the composition of mystic matter, and the other is that mystic matter is a universally constant quantum wave function.
 Both of these concepts are exceedingly difficult to study, however, so they are not well supported or widely pursued.